 They will also outline how they’ll measure whether the intervention is safe, effective, and feasible.

 In the United States the protocols for all studies must be reviewed and approved by the Institutional Review Board (IRB).
 The IRB is responsible for ensuring that all trials are ethical; that the risks to the subjects are minimal; and when there is more than minimal risk to the participant, whether the benefits outweigh the risks.
 They also ensure that the rights of the research participants are protected, that all of their data is stored confidentially, and that their participation does not affect the quality of their medical care should they decline to participate.
+Even though most of the procedures are similar in European countries, sometimes they might still have to hire providers who excel in CE Mark Translations, for instance, to meet the specific requirements.

 In order to get off the ground, a trial needs funding.
 Running a clinical trial is an expensive undertaking.
 Researchers typically apply for grants in order to finance their trials.
 Grants are lump sums of money that are given out by public organizations such as the National Institutes of Health (NIH), foundations, or private donors in order to fund research.
 These public institutions have a yearly budget, and therefore can only finance a small portion of the clinical trials that are waiting to be done.
 For example, the Congressionally Directed Medical Research Program for Multiple Sclerosis received 37 applications in 2012, but could only fund six trials.
 Pharmaceutical companies, organizations, and individuals can also cover the cost of running a clinical trial.